 - Patients who are non-smokers.

 It is always best to visit Dr. Russell for an in-person consultation to see if you are truly a candidate.
-However, for our out-of-town patients, a telephone consultation with review of your photos can be arranged.
+However, for our out-of-town patients, a telephone consultation with a review of your photos can be arranged.
 Please contact our office to learn more.

 Benefits for having a Consultation with Dr. Russell Include